 Last update - May 16th 2014

-The list below gives the total Vitamin K content in the 15 items from the general description 'rice'.These 15 types of rice range from Rice, brown, long-grain, raw through to Rice, white, long-grain, precooked or instant, enriched, prepared and are ranked by the content or amount per 100g.
+The list below gives the total Vitamin K content in the 15 items from the general description 'rice'.These 15 types of rice range from Rice, brown, long-grain, raw through to Rice, white, long-grain, regular, cooked, unenriched, without salt and are ranked by the content or amount per 100g.

 Using the list below for the 15 different rice nutrition entries in our database, the highest amount of Vitamin K is found in Rice, brown, long-grain, raw which contains 1.9 ug of Vitamin K per 100g.
-The lowest amount of Vitamin K is in Rice, white, long-grain, precooked or instant, enriched, prepared which in 100g contains 0 ug of Vitamin K.
+The lowest amount of Vitamin K is in Rice, white, long-grain, regular, cooked, unenriched, without salt which in 100g contains 0 ug of Vitamin K.

 The median value of Vitamin K is found in which in 100g contains 0 ug of Vitamin K. The average amount of Vitamin K contained in 100g of rice, based on the list below is 0.20 ug of Vitamin K.